mathaim/GRE.project/README.md

 ![image](clinicalmedicine_gender.PNG)

-Although there isn't a strong conclusion that can be drawn yet, we can see a slight
+Although there isn't a strong conclusion that can be drawn yet, we can see a slight increase in the number of black students enrolled over time.
+It is interesting to note that there are more women than men enrolled in both the biological sciences and clinical medicine programs, even in 2014.

           title: "Penn Opinion Research and Election Studies Fellowship"
           author: "Madelyn Mathai"